-MAS-SSF is a leading advocate for the social services needs of the community, providing counseling in the multiple languages representing the Muslim population, projects targeting youth and the elderly population and community education.
+MAS-SSF is a leading advocate for the social services needs of the community, providing counseling in multiple languages representing the Muslim population, projects targeting youth and the elderly population, and community education.

 Lead Peer Counselor-Administrative (one position)

 Lead Peer Counselor-Training and Outreach (one position)

 20 hours a week @ $15.00 hourly rate.

 - Health insurance will be provided.